slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

    interact with SlipStream have been replaced by an API key/secret pair.
 These can be revoked if necessary.
- - An "external object" CIMI resource has been created to allow links to external files and resources, such as report, data files, etc.
+ - An "external object" CIMI resource has been created to allow links to external files and resources, such as report, data files, etc. Reports are now handled with these resources.
+(See migration below.)
-   This will replace reports and other server-specific resources in future releases.
  - The server organization has been more finely segmented to allow for wider reuse of the servers and to make containerization easier.
  - Package dependencies have be rationalized and corrected (including